sergioflores-j/deploy-test/README.md

-# deploy-test
+# seed-test

-Repository to test multiple providers of CI/CD
+Repository to test the deploy of serverless services using seed